 Reading time: three minutes

 Identifying whether the Bar is right for you is tough so it’s important to dedicate time to understanding what life as a barrister actually involves.
-Unfortunately, the Bar isn’t all courtrooms, cross examining and wigs like a good drama might lead you to believe.
-Sure, there are numerous personality types that would suit the barrister lifestyle – from the boldest of mooters to those who prefer to quietly prepare for mock trials – however, there are some common character traits that anybody interested in life at the Bar should consider.
+Unfortunately, the Bar isn’t all courtrooms, cross-examining and wigs like a good drama might lead you to believe.
+Sure, there are numerous personality types that’d suit the barrister lifestyle – from the boldest of mooters to those who prefer to quietly prepare for mock trials – however, there are some common character traits that anybody interested in life at the Bar should consider.
 We’ve highlighted some of the factors you should take into account when thinking about a career as a barrister.

 Want to know exactly how to become a barrister?
 Check out this page from our Barristers hub.

 With this in mind, a mini-pupillage could help you work out what kind of barrister you could see yourself as.
 Each practice area has its own demands regarding knowledge base, temperament, working practices and pay.
 The practice area you choose may determine whether life at the Bar is suited to you.
-For example, if you’re passionate about human rights, working as a specialist criminal barrister might be your calling.
-Maybe you come from a more scientific background and intellectual property law could give you the chance to put that knowledge to practical use.
-Knowing what area you want to go into will help you to accept the right pupillage and decide whether the Bar is right for you.
+For example, if you’re passionate about human rights, working as a specialist criminal barrister might be your calling or maybe you come from a more scientific background and intellectual property law could give you the chance to put that knowledge to practical use.
+Knowing the area you want to go into will help you to accept the right pupillage and decide whether the Bar is right for you.

 Curious about practice areas?
 Check out these Barristers’ Practice Area Profiles on LawCareers.Net for insights from practising barristers.